uzzielperez/uzzielperez.github.io/_posts/2020-07-01-Chamonix-Mont-Blanc2.md

 There is this classic story of a farmer who had a horse he loved so much.
 For some weird reason, it ran away and a nosey neighbor offered his condolences and told him "That's so unfortunate!
 This is terrible for you.
 You won't be able to till the land and live!"
 The farmer replied: "Maybe.
 Could be good.
 Could be bad.
 We shall see."

 The next day, the farmer's son had broken his leg.
 One of the horses threw him to the ground.
 The same nosey neighbor said "What a tragedy!
-You're son won't be able to help with the land.
+Your son won't be able to help with the land.
 You must be devastated!".
 Again, the farmer replied: "Maybe.
 Could be good.
 Could be bad.
 We shall see."

 The farmer experiences a series of unfortunate events.
 Each time he responds in the same way.